Emsley1d/Weather-Scraper/readme.md

 ## Wireframe:

-I want to keep the design clean and simple as below:
+HTML and CSS weren't my priority for this project so I wanted to keep the design clean and simple as per my Wireframe below:

 ![wireframe](/Wireframe.png)